Aakash4518/Portfolio/README.md

-# Personal Portfolio Website
+# Portfolio

-A modern, responsive personal portfolio website built with HTML, CSS, and JavaScript.
+Welcome to my portfolio project!
+This repository showcases my work, skills, and experience as a developer.

-## Features
+## 🚀 Features

-- Responsive design that works on all devices
-- Smooth scrolling navigation
-- Project showcase section
+- Project highlights
-- Contact form
-- Social media links
-- Skills display
+- Skills & technologies
-- Modern UI with animations
+- Contact information

-## Structure
+## 📁 Project Structure

 ```
-portfolio/
-├── index.html
+/PORTFOLIO
-├── css/
+    ├── src/
-│   └── style.css
-├── js/
+    ├── public/
-│   └── main.js
     └── README.md
 ```

-## Getting Started

-1. Clone or download this repository
-2. Open `index.html` in your web browser
-3. Customize the content in `index.html` to add your personal information
-4. Modify the projects in `js/main.js` to showcase your work
-5. Update the styling in `css/style.css` to match your preferences

-## Deployment
+## 🛠️ Technologies Used

-This website can be deployed using platforms like:
-- Netlify
+- HTML, CSS, JavaScript
-- GitHub Pages
-- Firebase Hosting

-## Customization

-- Update the hero section with your name and title
-- Add your own projects to the projects array in `main.js`
-- Customize the color scheme in `style.css`
-- Add your social media links in the contact section
+- React (or your framework)